Fletcher-Alderton/Matter-API-CLI/README.md

 ## Getting Started

-Before using these tools, make sure you have your phone ready to authentice
+Before using these tools, make sure you have your phone ready to authenticate